Indians' playoff positioning hurt by 8-0 loss to Pirates

 UP IN THE AIR

-The Indians will start Shane Bieber, Carlos Carrasco and Zach Plesac in their initial playoff series, but acting manager Sandy Alomar Jr. said they haven't decided on their first long reliever, if one is needed.
+The Indians will start Shane Bieber, Carlos Carrasco and Zach Plesac in their initial playoff series, but Alomar said they haven't decided on their first long reliever, if one is needed.

 Rookie Triston McKenzie and Civale are the primary candidates.